 Bake cookies for 15 minutes.
 Transfer cookies to cooling rack.

 Pair each cookie with another that is a similar shape and size.
-Add a ½ tbsp dulce de leche to the flat side of each cookie, then sandwich together.
+Add 1 tbsp of blue dulce de leche cream to the flat side of each cookie, then sandwich together.

 Press cookies together until blue cream begins to pillow out of the sides.

 Roll sides in blue coconut shavings.